Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Introduction

 The contributions of this paper are as follows:

-\begin{enumerate} \item{\textbf{A tactile perception method for estimating the force and its position acting on the grasped object is proposed.} Given the precise geometric shape of the grasped object and the motion trends of tactile sensors mounted on the two-finger gripper, the proposed method can determine the forces exerted on the grasped object, as well as the contact position.} \item{\textbf{A contact-based SLAM method for environment perception and localization is proposed}.
-This method further develops and extends the scope of indirect perception and tactile SLAM, enabling the perception and understanding of the scene state based on prior scene knowledge and real-time tactile feedback.} \item{\textbf{A planning method for fine blind manipulation based on active tactile exploration is proposed}.
+\begin{enumerate} \item{\textbf{A contact state-based pipeline for executing the contact-rich manipulation is proposed.} The contact-rich manipulation process is defined as the contact state translation process, and the relative pose between the grasped object and scene could be inferred from the contact state.} \item{\textbf{A contact event-based SLAM method for environment perception and localization is proposed}.
+This method defines the contact event and further develops and extends the scope of tactile SLAM, proposing a post-estimation framework for relative pose estimation, enabling the perception and understanding of the scene state based on prior scene knowledge and contact event feedback.} \item{\textbf{An effective planning method for fine blind manipulation based on active tactile exploration is proposed}.
 This approach balances environmental exploration with task completion efficiency, plans optimal action strategies according to the current understanding of the environment, and reduces the uncertainties of the manipulation scene gradually.} \end{enumerate}